Ophthalamia: History

-Ophthalamia was formed in 1989 by singer All (Jim Berger) and guitarist IT (Tony Särkkä), both members of the bands Abruptum and Vondur.
-The band was named Ophthalamia after a fantasy-world created by IT, with its own geography, creatures, language and a demon woman Goddess called Elishia.
-A majority of the band's songs are connected in some way to this fantasy-world.
-The band's debut album, A Journey in Darkness, was released in 1994.
-Ophthalamia sophomore album, Via Dolorosa, was released in 1995.
-In 1997, the band's first compilation album, To Elishia, was released.
-The following year, both a re-recorded version of the band's debut album titled A Long Journey and their third studio album, Dominion, were released.
-In contrast to prior albums which had fantasy-inspired songs, the lyrics on the latter album was inspired by Macbeth.
+Ophthalamia was formed in 1989 by singer All (Jim Berger) and guitarist IT (Tony Särkkä), both of whom were also members of Abruptum and Vondur.
+The band took its name from a fantasy world created by IT, complete with its own geography, creatures, language, and a female demon goddess named Elishia.
+Most of the band's songs are connected in some way to this fictional world.

+Their debut album, A Journey in Darkness, was released in 1994, followed by their sophomore album, Via Dolorosa, in 1995.
+In 1997, the band released their first compilation album, To Elishia.
+The following year saw the release of both A Long Journey, a re-recorded version of their debut album, and their third studio album, Dominion.
+Unlike the band's earlier fantasy-inspired material, the lyrics on Dominion were inspired by Macbeth.
 Ophthalamia split up in 1998.

 Former vocalist Shadow (Jon Nödtveidt) died by suicide in 2006.
 Founder and guitarist IT died in 2017.
 A compilation album titled II Elishia II was released in 2019.